51Degrees/pipeline-java/Gaps-vs-spec.md

   - [Device detection on premise](https://github.com/51Degrees/specifications/blob/main/device-detection-specification/pipeline-elements/device-detection-on-premise.md#element-data) -
     mentions additional complexity in the match metric accessors in Java and .NET intended to cope with having separate engines for each component.
 This is no longer needed and could be removed.
+  - Comments in examples talk about the lite file having 'reduced accuracy' and/or 'smaller training data set' and the like.
+This isn't true, all v4 files use the same training data and detection graph.
+- Other
+  - JsonBuilderElement does not implement the 'SetProperties' option to allow the user to configure which properties are included in the JSON.